 According to scientific studies, exercising increases the level of endorphins in the body; endorphins are natural mood lifters.
 It also gives you a focused activity that can help you feel a sense of accomplishment.
 Accomplishments naturally make us happy.
 Exercising also limits the level of stress on your brain.
 Planks go one step further by relaxing muscle groups that tend to become stiff when we sit for long periods.
 Relaxing these muscles lifts mood.

 As a workout enthusiast or sportsperson, perhaps you’d like to know which muscles are likely to benefit the most from planking.
+Here's a plank for fitness guide:

 My standard weekly workouts involve HIIT routines or running but a plank 5-6 days a week is standard.
 The video below will run you through a 3-minute plank and demonstrate the main position as well as two other options, the extended arm, and the one-arm plank.